hkmiyj/hkmiyj/README.md

 - 👋 Hi, I’m @hkmiyj
-- 👀 I’m interested in web development, app development and also IOT
+- 👀 Computer Science in UPM Malaysia
-- 🌱 I’m currently learning CSS, HTML, Javascript and some frameworks

 <!---
 hkmiyj/hkmiyj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.